 And now for something completely different, as we explore the vastly underrated Indian state of Jammu and Kashmir in search of some very special birds.
-We begin our new Indian adventure in Delhi and visit a small wetland area where Bristled Grassbird breeds.
-Heading into Rajasthan and Sonkhaliya we will marvel at displaying Lesser Floricans and target some usually tricky species that are much more amenable in the rainy season such as Rain Quail and Rock Bush Quail.
+But first, we begin our new Indian adventure in Delhi and visit a small wetland area where Bristled Grassbird breeds before heading into Rajasthan and visit Sonkhaliya where we will marvel at displaying Lesser Floricans and target some usually tricky species that are much more amenable in the rainy season such as Rain Quail and Rock Bush Quail.
 From here we head into the Kashmir hills where such delights as Kashmir Nutcracker, Kashmir and White-cheeked Nuthatches, Rufous-naped Tit, Kashmir Flycatcher, Variegated Laughingthrush, Tytler's Leaf Warbler, Black-and-yellow Grosbeak, Pink-browed Rosefinch and Spectacled Finch can be found.
 An optional extension to the edge of the vast Tibetan Plateau to Tso Kar Lake will give us a fantastic opportunity to get superb views of the high-altitude specialist, Tibetan Sandgrouse.
 Amidst amazing scenery there will be a variety of other special birds such as Black-necked Crane, Brown Accentor, Ground Tit and Blanford's Snowfinch to keep us entertained.

 Rock Bush Quail

 Indian Eagle Owl

 Ground Tit (ext)